MangoFizz/balltze/README.md

 build files.

 ## Features
-At the moment, Balltze still under development, but currently it has two experimental features that maybe someone outside there could found useful for their evil modding purposes, and of course, it brings back a feature from the original xbox version that many users had been requested many times across the time and maybe it's the reason why you're here reading this.
+Balltze is still under development, but currently it has two experimental features that someone out there may find useful for their evil modding purposes, and of course, it brings back a feature from the original xbox version that many users had been requesting for years and maybe it's the reason why you're here reading this.

 ### Tag definitions
-It is common practice in Halo Custom Edition modding as far as scripting is concerned, to access map tag data, however, since there is no way to access every field of a tag structure, this has to be through memory addresses and offsets which just make the scripts hard to read and maintain, plus it's very easy to make a mistake and cause the game to crash and end up with a "The game has encountered a segmentation fault" message on your screen.
+It is common practice in Halo Custom Edition modding as far as scripting is concerned, to access map tag data.
+However, since there is no way to access every field of a tag structure, this has to be through memory addresses and offsets which just makes the scripts hard to read and maintain.
+Plus, it's very easy to make a mistake and cause the game to crash and end up with a "The game has encountered a segmentation fault/gathering exception data" message on your screen.

-That's the reason why, from the Invader tag definitions, this project generates a set of C++ headers which contains every tag structure of Halo Custom Edition, this puts an end to all those horrible offsets in your code.
+That's the reason why, from the Invader tag definitions, this project generates a set of C++ headers which contains every tag structure of Halo Custom Edition, putting an end to all those horrible offsets in your code.
 At the moment an API that implements these structures for using it from Lua scripts is under develoment, but you can already use the header files in your C++ mod.

 ### Tag data import
-This is probably the most important and monstrous feature of this mod, it allows you to  import tags from other maps to the current loaded map.
-Needless to say the number of possibilities that this feature opens up, starting from creating additional resource maps for your map pack, up to build a skin system similar to what currently exists in the master chief collection.
+This is probably the most important and monstrous feature of this mod; it allows you to **import tags from other maps** to the current loaded map.
+Needless to say the number of possibilities that this feature are endless, from making new and additional resource maps for your map pack, to build a skins-like system similar to what currently exists in the master chief collection for vehicles and weapons.

 Currently it just loads all the ui.map tags into each map, since like the previous feature, it needs an interface for Lua that allows you to choose which tags to import